Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 #Why move to gulp?

-Well, I haven't been at my work long so the decision was already made and I just picked it up as a development task.
-The reason they chose to switch, and why I agreed was speed and ease of use (once you understand it).
+Well, I have just recently started a new job so the decision to move to gulp was already made and I picked it up as a development task.
+The reason my work chose to switch was speed and ease of use (once you understand it).
-There a 3 things I liked about it.
+There are 3 things I liked about it.
 The first thing we noticed was the speed.
-This was why the task was added, we have an overly long build script due to generating multiple themes for the site, there are more improvements we could make but this was a quick and safe solution that halved our build time.
+This was why the task was added.
+We have an overly long build script due to generating multiple themes for the site, there are more improvements we could make but this was a quick and safe solution that halved our build time.
-The second thing the amount of compatible library's that can easily be added.
-That is not to say there are millions of gulp specific plugins but it is very easy to use standard node library's.
+The second thing is the amount of compatible libraries that can easily be added.
+That is not to say there are millions of gulp specific plugins but it is very easy to use standard node libraries.
-There is even a blacklist of gulp [plugins] with recommendations which sometimes are standard node library's such as 'del' instead of gulp-clean.
+There is even a blacklist of gulp [plugins] with recommendations which sometimes are standard node libraries such as 'del' instead of 'gulp-clean'.
-And finally the thing I didn't feel grunt was missing until I used gulp (and after I understood and stopped complaining about it) the depends parameter on the task, which I think adds to the readability and ability to run just the task you want without worrying about what you NEED to run before it.
+Finally, the thing I didn't feel grunt was missing until I used gulp (and after I understood and stopped complaining about it!) is the depends parameter on the task.
+I think this adds to the readability and ability to run just the task you want without worrying about what you NEED to run before it.
-I feel this is a much cleaner way than creating a list of tasks in grunt
+I feel this is a much cleaner way than creating a list of tasks in grunt.

 ##Stumbling blocks

-At first I really struggled with 3 things :
+At first I struggled with 3 things:

 * Understanding why gulp was running everything at the same time
-* Understanding why when I used a function it seemed to finish in nanoseconds
+* Understanding why if I used a function it seemed to finish in nanoseconds
 * Understanding how to make a small helper when no plugin was available

-As I talk about the first two these with the small example and talk about how to make your own small plugin as separate blog post.
+I will talk about the first two of these problems using the small example below.
+I plan to show how to make your own small plugin as a separate blog post.

-So here is a small Gruntfile that were going to convert:
+So here is a small Gruntfile that we are going to convert:
 {% highlight js %}
 module.exports = function(grunt) {